 In Church law, for the purposes of reception of baptism, every child under the age of seven is considered an infant and is therefore eligible for baptism without special catechesis.
 Please call the Pastor or Deacon at (918) 744-0023 to schedule a baptism for your infant.
 Once a child reaches the age of seven, which is the presumed age of reason, he or she must first take part in a special program before receiving the sacrament.
 If your child has reached seven years of age, please call our Director of Religious Education, Theresa Fyler at (918) 744-0023 ext.
 18 for more information or to enroll in this class.

 A one hour baptism class is required of all new parents and godparents prior to your child’s baptism.
-Classes are scheduled as needed with Dan Douglas, in the Pastoral Care office.
+Classes are scheduled as needed with Liz Poulter, in the Parish Office.
 Please call (918) 744-9417 for registration.

 Requirements for Parents

 At least one parent must be a practicing Catholic and a member of the Church of the Madalene.
 There are some exceptions for special circumstances.
 Please contact the Pastor at the parish office at (918) 744-0023 for more information.

 A child may have two godparents, but one is sufficient.
 A prospective godparent (also called a “sponsor”) must be of sufficient maturity both in age and in the practice of the Catholic faith.
 Therefore, he or she must be:

 - a Catholic in good standing—that is, a practicing Catholic